ninastoessinger/word-o-mat/README.md

 word-o-mat v2.2
 ==========

 Looking for words that contain "q" but not "u"?
-Or words that use an "a", a "g", at least one ascender, and one diagonal, but not the ones you haven't drawn yet?
+Or French words that use an "a", a "g", at least one ascender, and one diagonal, but only the ones you’ve marked green?
+Or words in which to test your brand new ffk ligature?
 This is the sort of thing that word-o-mat can help you with.
 It's an extension for RoboFont that generates words for use in type sketching, spacing, testing etc.

 ![word-o-mat screenshot](/screenshot.png)